sgutierrez8c54/codeserv/Using-Two-Expansion-Hubs.md

 This document describes how to connect and configure two Expansion Hubs for use in the FIRST Tech Challenge.
 Note that the FIRST Tech Challenge Game Manual Part 1 (rule \<RE07\>, part f) limits the maximum number of Expansion Hubs on a single robot to two.

+**Important Note:** This document describes the process for setting up a smartphone Robot Controller with two Expansion Hubs.
+The process is similar if you want to connect a Control Hub (which has its own built-in Expansion Hub) to another Expansion Hub.

 ### Equipment Needed
 To follow along with the instructional steps in this document, you will need the following items: